Irene907/Irene907/README.md

 ## Hello!

-- 🔭 I’m currently working on front-end development projects, including a personal project called Roadcamp and a group project called Bluealert.
+- 🔭 I have completed two projects so far: a personal project called "Roadcamp" and a group project called "Bluealert."
+Currently, I'm also working on a new project called "MovieRoll."
-- 🌱 I’m currently strengthening my JavaScript and Vue skills, planning a side project, and practicing on LeetCode.
+- 🌱 While developing the "MovieRoll" project, I am continuously enhancing my JavaScript and Vue skills and learning Tailwind CSS.
 - 📫 How to reach me: You can contact me email iren870907@gmail.com.
-- ⚡ Fun fact: I’m also learning to skateboard and have mastered riding, turning, and pumping!

 ### Languages and Tools: